benasse/potoo/README.md

 ## Install potoo on Wazo engine
 1. `apt install -y wazo-plugind-cli`
-2. Edit the file `/etc/potoo/config.ini` with the networks allowed to access to the application, by filling in the following fields :`network_whitelist`
+2. Edit the file `/etc/potoo/config.ini` with the networks allowed to access to the application, by filling the `network_whitelist` field.
 3. `wazo-plugind-cli -c 'install git https://github.com/benasse/potoo'`

 By default the service is stopped, it has to be started with `systemctl start potoo`